toxtox/SimplePhilosopherstoneWidget/README.md

 ## Donations

-Donation can be made by Bitcoin to         15SHnY7HC5bTxzErHDPe7wHXj1HhtDKV7z (for hwki) Donation can be made by Philospherstone to                                    (for toxtox)
+Donation can be made by Bitcoin to         15SHnY7HC5bTxzErHDPe7wHXj1HhtDKV7z (for hwki) <br>
+Donation can be made by Philospherstone to                                    (for toxtox)